zydou/arti/doc/dev/notes/relay-tasks.md

 ## Tasks

-Bellow are the catalogued tasks from C-tor which will translate to either a task or rector in arti relay.
+Below are the catalogued tasks from C-tor which will translate to either a task or rector in arti relay.

 1. Circuit Tasks